NxPKG/khulnasoft-docs/content/r2/data-migration/sippy.md

 This feature is currently in beta.
 We do not recommend using Sippy for production traffic while in beta.

-To report bugs or request features, reach out to us on the [Cloudflare Developer Discord](https://discord.gg/rrZXVVcKQF) in the #r2-storage channel or fill out our [feedback form](https://forms.gle/7WuCsbu5LmWkQVu76).
+To report bugs or request features, reach out to us on the [Khulnasoft Developer Discord](https://discord.gg/rrZXVVcKQF) in the #r2-storage channel or fill out our [feedback form](https://forms.gle/7WuCsbu5LmWkQVu76).

 {{</Aside>}}